Recovered COVID-19 patient tests positive again in Himachal

-Subsequently they had been discharged from the RPGMC and were kept in institutional quarantine.
-However, with the man again testing positive, the total number of active cases in the hill state has increased to 23 out of the total 40 positive cases.
+With the man again testing positive for the infection, the total number of active cases in the hill state has increased to 23 out of the total 40 positive cases..

-Four persons have been shifted to a private hospital outside the state.
-Eleven have recovered while two others have died.
-A total of 16 confirmed cases were found in Una and health department statistics now shows 14 active cases and two cured.
-Officials said 11 patients -- three each from Chamba, Kangra, and Solan districts and two from Una district -- have recovered.PTI DJI DV DV

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)